Types of Bankruptcy in Pennsylvania and New Jersey

 Chapter 7 for Businesses

-If your business is structured as a corporation, partnership, LLC, or sole proprietorship, you may file a Chapter 7 business bankruptcy.
-Chapter 7 allows you to eliminate many of your business debts, but will also result in liquidation, and ultimately, closure of the business.
+If your business is structured as a corporation, partnership, LLC, or sole proprietorship, you may file a Chapter 7 business bankruptcy in PA or NJ.
+Similar to a regular Chapter 7 filing, Chapter 7 business bankruptcy allows you to eliminate many of your business debts.
+However, it will also result in liquidation and ultimately the closure of the business.

 Chapter 11 for Businesses

-If you wish to keep the business open during and after the bankruptcy, you will need to file Chapter 11, which involves long-term debt restructuring as opposed to liquidation in Chapter 7.
+If you wish to keep the business open during and after the bankruptcy, you will need to file Chapter 11, which involves long-term debt restructuring.
+Chapter 11 bankruptcy often involves a corporation or partnership.
+In addition to adhering to the court-approved reorganization plan, businesses must ensure that they meet all financial obligations.
+This includes federal income and payroll taxes.

 Chapter 13 for Businesses